DieTapete/scroll_detective/README.md

 Scroll Detective
 =========

-A minimal JavaScript module for manipulating DOM Elements when scrolling in certain directions or after scrolling stops.
+A minimal JavaScript module for manipulating DOM Elements when scrolling up, down or after scrolling stops.

 ## Installation